polinamog/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data

-The repo contains the R code and docs for the Data Science's spetialization for the course Getting and Cleaning data by Johns Hopkins University.
+The repo contains the R code and docs for the Data Science's spetialization for the final assignment of the course Getting and Cleaning data by Johns Hopkins University.

 # Three Files